 22 LTA warns the driver of a vehicle, when entering an intersection, not to turn left in front of another vehicle traveling in the opposite direction.
 LTA applications currently trigger only when the driver activates the turn signal.
 23 DNPW warns the driver of a vehicle during a passing maneuver attempt when a slower-moving vehicle, ahead and in the same lane, cannot be safely passed using a passing zone that is occupied by vehicles travelling in the opposite direction.
-The application may also provide the driver an advisory warning that the passing zone is possibly introduce security risks, such as cyberattacks or privacy concerns25, and high costs stemming from cellular data costs and fitting new vehicles with cellular capability.
+The application may also provide the driver an advisory warning that the passing zone is occupied when a passing maneuver is not being attempted.